Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

 \subsection{Summary of Findings}

-We now summarize our findings from our numerical experiments.
-In Sections \ref{sssec_lrml4:n_exp}-\ref{sssec_lrml4:k_exp}, we see that across all experiments using synthetic data and target rank $k \leq 15$, Algorithm \ref{alg:ADMM} produces solutions that achieve on average $79\%$ lower objective value and $90.1\%$ lower $\ell_2$ reconstruction error than the solutions returned by the best performing benchmark method.
-In the regime where $k > 15$, we see in Section \ref{sssec_lrml4:k_exp} that Fast-Impute outperforms Algorithm \ref{alg:ADMM}.
+{ We now summarize our findings from our numerical experiments.
+In Sections \ref{sssec_lrml4:n_exp}-\ref{sssec_lrml4:k_exp}, we see that across all experiments using synthetic data and target rank $k \leq 10$, Algorithm \ref{alg:ADMM} produces solutions that achieve on average $2.3\%$ lower objective value and $41\%$ lower $\ell_2$ reconstruction error than the solutions returned by the best performing benchmark method (usually Fast-Impute-Side).
+In the regime where $k > 10$, we see in Section \ref{sssec_lrml4:k_exp} that Fast-Impute-Side outperforms Algorithm \ref{alg:ADMM}.
 We see that the execution time of Algorithm \ref{alg:ADMM} is competitive with and often notably faster than the benchmark methods on synthetic data.
-Importantly, in the regime $k > 15$, although Fast-Impute returns higher quality solutions than Algorithm \ref{alg:ADMM}, the former has an execution time that is on average $3$ times as long as our method.
 Our computational results are consistent with the complexity analysis performed in Section \ref{sec_lrml4:admm} for Problems \eqref{opt_lrml4:U_prob}, \eqref{opt_lrml4:V_prob}, \eqref{opt_lrml4:P_prob} and \eqref{opt_lrml4:Z_prob}.
 We observe that solution time for \eqref{opt_lrml4:P_prob} becomes the bottleneck as the target rank $k$ scales, otherwise the solution time for \eqref{opt_lrml4:U_prob} is the bottleneck.
-On real world data comprised of the Netflix Prize Dataset augmented with features from the TMDB Database, Algorithm \ref{alg:ADMM} produces solutions that achieve $67\%$ lower out of sample error than Fast-Impute in $97\%$ less execution time.
+On real world data comprised of the Netflix Prize Dataset augmented with features from the TMDB Database, Algorithm \ref{alg:ADMM} produces solutions that achieve $67\%$ lower out of sample error than Fast-Impute, the best performing benchmark, in $97\%$ less execution time. }